new-age.

 love and remembrance - mythology describes this as the flower

-chosen by a brave knight as a posy for his sweetheart before going
+chosen by a brave knight as a posy for his sweetheart before

-a river and was swept away, calling to his love to 'forget me not'. |
+he fell into a river and was swept away, calling to his love

 |